 Devimon watched the pixels float through the air, his hand clutching his bleeding side.
 "Such agonizing pain… I MUST have you!" he laughed.

 He reached out his arms and what remained of Shadow Kari flew into him, and the kids pulled back in horror as his body shone with black light and he changed shape.
 He grew even taller than before and his long devilish wings turned the color of fresh blood.
-His fingernails were jagged and golden, and his nasty spikes coated the tops of his boots.
+His fingernails were jagged and golden, and nasty spikes coated the tops of his boots.
 His face was hidden behind a horned mask, one side colored black, the other colored gold, with six vicious eyes.
-Along his chest, the red wounds from Shadow Kari's tentacles glistened like rubies.
+The red wounds from Shadow Kari's tentacles glistened along his chest like rubies.
 He raised an arm and looked himself over, then laughed triumphantly.
 "So this is the power of a god!" he declared.
 "Now I no longer need to serve under Dagomon!"